armin-fx/BandedScad/doc/list.md

 #### `insert_list (list, list_insert, position, begin_insert, count_insert)` [^][contents]
 Insert `list_insert` into a list
 - `position`
-  - Insert the list into this position, shift all elements from here at the end.
+  - Insert the list `list_insert` into this position, shift all elements from here at the end.
   - Position differs from coding in python
   - Positive value = insert at the begin of the element